-No appeal may be lodged against a decision based on a photo finish.
+No appeal may be lodged against a decision of a judge of fact based on a jump start, a track limit violation or a photo finish.

 No appeal may be lodged if the FIM Appeal Stewards confirm the previous decision of the FIM MotoGP Stewards.
 In this case, the decision of the FIM Appeal Stewards is final.